nishantuzir/Spark-up-the-sales/README.md

 PACKAGES:
 ---------
-The package required for running the flowmeter, are provided in the 'requirements.txt' file.
+The package required for running the notebook, are provided in the 'requirements.txt' file.